Tent: Fully Test-time Adaptation by Entropy Minimization: Experiments

 \section{Experiments}

-We evaluate our method on corrupted CIFAR-10/100 and ILSVRC and on digit domain adaptation from SVHN to MNIST.
-Our results on corruption show the effectiveness of fully test-time entropy minimization for improving robustness.
-Our results on domain adaptation demonstrate the feasibility of cross-domain generalization without access to the source domain, and outperform unsupervised domain adaptation methods that rely on source domain data.

-Our method and experiments are implemented on top of the \textit{pycls} library~\cite{Radosavovic2019, Radosavovic2020} in PyTorch \cite{paszke2019pytorch}.
-Our (anonymized) code is included with this submission, and code will be released for publication.
+We evaluate tent for corruption robustness on CIFAR-10/CIFAR-100 and ImageNet, and for domain adaptation on digit adaptation from SVHN to MNIST/MNIST-M/USPS.
+Our implementation is in PyTorch \citep{paszke2019pytorch} with the \texttt{pycls} library~\citep{Radosavovic2019}.

+\minisection{Datasets} We run on image classification datasets for corruption and domain adaptation conditions.
+For large-scale experiments we choose ImageNet \citep{russakovsky2015imagenet}, with 1,000 classes, a training set of 1.2 million, and a validation set of 50,000.
+For experiments at an accessible scale we choose CIFAR-10/CIFAR-100 \citep{krizhevsky2009learning}, with 10/100 classes, a training set of 50,000, and a test set of 10,000.
+For domain adaptation we choose SVHN \citep{netzer2011reading} as source and MNIST \citep{lecun1998gradient-based}/MNIST-M \citep{ganin2015unsupervised}/USPS \citep{hull1994database} as targets, with ten classes for the digits 0--9.
+SVHN has color images of house numbers from street views with a training set of 73,257 and test set of 26,032.
+MNIST/MNIST-M/USPS have handwritten digits with a training sets of 60,000/60,000/7,291 and test sets of 10,000/10,000/2,007.

-\paragraph{Models} For corruption experiments we use a residual network \cite{he2016deep} with 26 layers, following \cite{sun2019test}.
-For domain adaptation experiments we use the same network with two different channel width variants (W1 and W4), and a simple LeNet \cite{lecun1998gradient-based} variant from existing works \cite{ganin2015unsupervised,tzeng2015simultaneous,tzeng2017adversarial}.
-These architectures are shared by all methods in each experimental condition for fair comparison.
+\minisection{Models} For corruption we use residual networks \citep{he2016deep} with 26 layers (R-26) on CIFAR-10/100 and 50 layers (R-50) on ImageNet.
+For domain adaptation we use the R-26 architecture.
+For fair comparison, all methods in each experimental condition share the same architecture.

-Our networks are equipped with batch normalization \cite{ioffe2015batch}, and we experiment with its adaptive extension \cite{li2018adaptive} for a strong, optimization-free adaptation baseline.